AndersDeath/diary2/000-current.md

 # 06 Juli - Samstag - Berlin - 653 Tag der Einwanderung - Warm Clear sky

 We wanted to visit a botanic garden but cancelled it due to lazyness.
 The good thing that I finally bought some skateboarding protection that allows me to stard using my skateboard.
 The probles is time.
+I need time for it.